-You need to establish the stakes early on, but don’t leave it there.
-As the plot progresses, you must raise the stakes, as in the gambling game, to heighten the suspense and keep your reader absorbed in the story.
+You need to establish the stakes early on, but don’t leave them there.
+As the plot progresses, you must raise the stakes, as in gambling, to heighten the suspense and keep your reader absorbed in the story.

 For example, the stakes might initially affect an individual or family, but later grow to threaten a wider sphere.
 Or, the danger might begin on an impersonal level, where your character fights to save society at large.
 But then something happens to make it personal.